 Forced marriage is a marriage where one or both spouses do not consent to the marriage but are coerced into it.
-Force can be physical, psychological, financial, sexual and emotional pressure.
-Forced marriage can be committed if a person lacks capacity, whether or not coercion plays a part.
+Force can be physical, psychological, financial, sexual, and emotional pressure.
+A lack of full and free consent can be where a person does not consent or where they cannot consent, e.g. due to some forms of SEND.
+Where an individual lacks the capacity to consent to marriage, coercion is not required for a marriage to be forced.